Tuesday, December 9, 2014

 • Pick a name off of a local gift tree at a grocery store or your church and let your kids be Santa for young children in need in your community

 • Send a Chanukah card or gift to the children of your Jewish friends.
-You probably didn't notice how carefully many of them kept your secret through the years anyway while hiding their own tears because the myth suggested that they were permanently on the "Naughty List."
+You probably never noticed how carefully many of them kept your secret through the years while hiding their own tears because the myth suggested that they were permanently on the "Naughty List."

 If you thought it was charming to see your little ones believing in the myth and the magic, wait until you see how beautiful the truth can be when you see your babies growing into giving and caring children fully participating in the spirit of Christmas!